|Nutrition Facts (per serving)|

 Sookju namul, or Korean mung bean sprout salad, is one of the most popular side dishes you're likely to find in Korea.
 It's fresh, delicious, healthy, and it's easy to make.
-It also can complement almost any Korean meal.
+It is also versatile, complementing almost any Korean meal.

 In fact, it's not unusual to find Korean bean sprouts as an ingredient in bibimbap (Korean mixed rice with vegetables and meat) or served alongside the popular daikon radish and carrot salad.
 You also can stir these bean sprouts into soup or simply use them as a side dish with rice.